Level (video games): Player directing

 Levels are generally constructed with flow control in mind; that is, directing the player towards the goal of the level and preventing confusion and idling.
 This can be accomplished by various means.

 Often the level layouts feature power-ups and items positioned so that collecting them inevitably makes the player move in the correct direction.
 This is one of the basic player direction techniques and is most often seen in platformers.

+Using clear direction indication, such as yellow paint, can appear distracting and immersion-breaking.

 Lighting and illumination, as well as distinctly-coloured objects, are often used to unambiguously guide the player towards the correct path.
 Similarly, clearly marked choke-points can be introduced.
+Yellow paint is often used in modern games to guide the player in the right direction, though this approach is commonly criticised due to its unsubtlety.

 Another method is strategic placement of obstacles and aesthetic environment props that direct the player's attention to "clear" paths instead.
 This is often used in closed, "stuffed" environments.

 Levels may be designed to force the players to explore the map and advance.
 Most Real-Time Strategy maps give each player a starting base, but will have resource distribution and terrain features designed to draw players out of their base and engage each other.
 Teamplay maps can provide noticeable advantages to one team over another, when designed poorly.